quotengrote/mSYSLOG/README.md

 ## Usage server
 ``ncat -l -k  -p 12345``

+## Build
+The client packages get build with [GitHub Actions](./.github/workflows/build-deb.yml) and dpkg-deb.

 ## License
 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](./LICENSE) file for details.